 ①According to 2020 data released by International Aluminum Institute (IAI): 16.8-ton of CO2 emission for each ton of aluminum produced; according to data of Networked Carbon Markets: For each ton of glass produced, approximately 600Kg of CO2 is emitted;

-② The data are derived from a commercial building in Luoyang (a cold region) with a floor space of approximately 40,000 square meters and fenestration area of approximately 10,000 square meters.
+② The data are derived from a commercial building in Luoyang (a cold region) with a floor space of approximately 40,000 square meters and a fenestration area of approximately 10,000 square meters.
 Due to space limitations, other conditions and data are deemed negligible.